 Standards and Criteria: The MPCA has adopted standards for the control of the collection, transportation and disposal of solid waste for the prevention and abatement of water, air, and land pollution.
 Due to variable factors, no single standard of solid waste control is applicable to all areas of the state.
 Pursuant and subject to the provisions of Minn.
 Stat. ch.
-115, the MPCA has adopted regulations and standards having the force of law relating to the collection, transportation, and disposal of solid waste for the prevention, abatement, or control of water, air, and land pollution, and the deposition in or on land of any other material that may tend to cause pollution.
+115, the MPCA has adopted regulations and standards having the force of law relating to the collection, transportation, and disposal of solid waste for the prevention, abatement, or control of water, air, and land pollution.
 The MPCA has also adopted rules and standards for sewage sludge, addressing the suitability of land, the volume and rate of application of sewage sludge, designs of facilities, and operation of facilities and sites.